 Plant a garden

-How nice that Mother’s Day falls at the peak of planting season.
+How nice that Mother’s Day falls at the start of planting season.
 Get your whole family involved in creating a garden.
 Even very young children can help you by digging and scattering seeds in the soil.
 (Plan ahead by showing your kids seed packets and asking for their input on which vegetables your family should plant; radishes can be very rewarding because they grow so quickly.)
 If your garden is already growing, enlist your children’s help in pulling weeds and watering the plants.

 Get back to nature

 Take your kids on a “bug safari” right in your own backyard.
 Bring along a magnifying glass so they can get a bugs’-eye view of various specimens — caterpillars, ants, maybe a worm or two.
 You could even make bingo cards that have pictures of things they can look for in the yard.
 Just in case they can’t find any live creatures, include some items like shiny stones or pine cones.
 Join in the fun and run around with your kids as they explore.
 Feeling a bit more ambitious?
 Take your little adventurers to a zoo or to a local arboretum.

 Shop ‘n cook